MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 Typically, this would be accomplished by the driver that owns the state exposing a **device interface** in a custom device interface class and enabling that interface when the driver is ready for other drivers to have access to the state.
 Drivers that want access to this state can **register for [device interface arrival notifications]()**.
 To access the state, the custom device interface class can define one of two contracts:

-	1. An *IO contract* can be associated with that device interface class that provides a mechanism for accessing the state.
-Other drivers can use the enabled device interface to send IO that conforms to that contract to the owning driver.
+* An *IO contract* can be associated with that device interface class that provides a mechanism for accessing the state.
+Other drivers can use the enabled device interface to send IO that conforms to that contract to the owning driver
-	2. A *direct-call interface* that gets returned via a query interface.
+* A *direct-call interface* that gets returned via a query interface.
 Other drivers could send [IRP_MN_QUERY_INTERFACE]() to retrieve function pointers from the driver to call.

 Alternatively, If the driver that owns the state is robust to allowing direct access to the state, the other drivers could access state by using the OS API’s for programmatic access to device interface state.